 The team also needs to pay for the best drivers such as Lewis Hamilton, Alonso, or Sebastian Vettel.
 An educated guess might put the total figure near to 50 million pounds.

-Formula 1 cars can accelerate from 0 to 100 mph (160 kmph) and then decelerate back to zero in less than 5 seconds.
-Most F1 cars reach a top speed around 300 kmph (185 mph).
+Formula 1 cars can accelerate from 0 to 100 mph (160 kmph) and then decelerate back to zero in less than five (5) seconds.
+Most racers will reach a Formula 1 car top speed of around 300 kmph (185 mph).

 Note: Some cars have attained speeds around 400 kmph.
 But, the gears and aerodynamics configuration did not fully comply with F1 standards.